Apprentices are aged 16 or over and combine working with studying for a work-based qualification - from GCSEs or equivalent up to degree level.

 - learn job-specific skills

-- study for a work-based qualification during their working week, eg at a college or training organisation
+- study for a work-based qualification during their working week (for example, at a college or training organisation)

 Hiring your apprentice